Kahneman in Quotes and Reflections

 (with Daniele Nosenzo and Silvia Sonderegger)

-Status: Working paper coming soon.
-Current draft available upon request.
+Status: Draft available upon request.

 Abstract: